Unpacking is just as important as packing when it comes to long-term, productive travel.

 Long- and short-term travel can be a lot of fun but it can also be really tiring.
 You are not at home, so it may feel like something is missing.
 Maybe the shower is a bit off or you miss your work desk.
 Your house and neighborhood aren’t reminders of your routines.
 Any number of factors can make you feel a bit out of sorts when you travel.
 But you can make your travel experience better by coming up with your own routine when you arrive somewhere.

-I can this the “art” of unpacking.
+I call this the “art” of unpacking.

 In this post, we looked at some essential tips to help you travel and unpack right.
 Whether it’s organizing your clothes and toiletries or setting up your work space, the idea is simple: When you get to where you are staying, mentally claim it.